GHoelle/HelloWorldHackathon2025Fixed/README.md

- Step-by-Step Derivative & Integral Finder
+# Limitless Calculus: Step-by-Step Derivative & Integral Solver

-A lightweight web application that computes **derivatives** and **step-by-step integrals** for algebraic and simple function expressions.
+A lightweight web application that computes **step-by-step derivatives** and **step-by-step integrals** for algebraic and simple function expressions.
 Supports polynomial, product, quotient, chain rule, and **integration by parts** for polynomial × simple function terms.

 ---